sachasayan/minstrel/memory-bank/techContext.md

 ### Multi-Agent Architecture

-(This section remains unchanged).
+(This section remains unchanged)

 The project uses a multi-agent architecture with a routing agent delegating tasks to specialized agents (criticAgent, outlineAgent, writerAgent).

     - **Routing Agent:** Responsible for initial request handling and agent delegation.
 Defined in `promptBuilder.ts` and used by default in `chatService.ts`.
     - **Specialized Agents:** `criticAgent`, `outlineAgent`, `writerAgent` are designed for specific tasks.
-Prompts for these agents are defined in `prompts.ts`.
+Prompts for these agents are defined in individual files (e.g., `outlineAgent.ts`).
+The `outlineAgent` now generates the initial outline directly from parameters.
     - **Agent Switching:** `chatService.ts` processes the `<route_to>` tag in the model's response to switch agents dynamically.
-    - **Context Handling:** `promptBuilder.ts` constructs prompts with relevant context for each agent, including user messages, available project data sections, and their content (sourced from Redux).
+    - **Context Handling:** `promptBuilder.ts` constructs prompts with relevant context for each agent, including user messages, available project data sections (Outline, Chapters), and their content (sourced from Redux).

 ### Do not read files named